buildingSMART/IFC5-development/README.md

 # IFC 5 development repository

 Welcome to the **IFC 5 pre-alpha Examples**!
+These examples are the result of years of work by many volunteers.
+The IFC 5 taskforce has been working on these examples inntensively in the last year.
 This repository contains initial examples as a proof of concept for the IFC 5 developments.

 ## Disclaimer: Early Stage Examples